 Grow indoors until early summer or until all danger of frost has passed, then plant outdoors.

+Plant small plants in very well-drained soil, with added compost and/or grit to improve drainage.
 Although plants are fairly drought tolerant when established, they need watering in until well established.

 Add a mulch of horticultural grit or gravel around plants to prevent moisture sitting at the base of the plant.